-I featured this bank owned foreclosure about a month ago when it was listed at $29,900, but since then the price has been slashed another $6,000.
-This reduced Victorian with a Cobleskill, NY, address has come down $20,000 in five months.
+This reduced Victorian with a Cobleskill, NY, address has come down substantially in four months.
 I am well familiar with the lovely town of Cobleskill, since we lived there for four years in the late 1980s.
-A Walmart and a slew of stores have since cropped up in the outskirts of town so there is plenty of shopping.
-Its historic downtown has a green and beautiful brick buildings from the turn of the century.
+A Walmart and a slew of stores have since cropped up in the outskirts of town so there is plenty of shopping, and historic downtown has a green and beautiful brick buildings.
 We lived about five miles out in the gorgeous countryside.
 Our second old home was an 1880s tri-gable farmhouse on 15 acres.
 It sat atop a foothill of the Catskill Mountains in stunningly beautiful Schoharie County.
 The interior was not as grand as our Long Island, NY, Victorian, but the quiet, pastoral setting more than made up for the home’s drafty windows and lousy heating system.
 After we sold it, the new owners apparently couldn’t take the heating bills.
 We went back to show the younger kids our old home, and it was gone.
 The new owners had knocked it down and put up a modular.

 From the realtor.”Victorian style Home with lots of renovation potential .
 Original flooring, trim, staircase , nice floor plan includes 4 Bedrooms, Porch, Barn and back yard.
 Use your creative skills to bring the home back to its former character!
 Proof of funds letter requested with an Offer, the home is being sold AS IS.”
-The original price was listed at $47,500 back in May of 2016 and has incrementally been reduced to $23,900.
-Won’t someone restore this bank owned foreclosure, this beautiful Victorian to its former glory?
+The original price was listed at $47,500 back in May of 2016 and has incrementally been reduced to $29,900.
+Won’t someone restore this reduced Victorian to its former glory?